Andrew0Hill/SL2_Patch_Builder/README.md

-# SL2_Patch_Builder
+# SL2 Patch Builder
-A work-in-progress patch builder/customizer for the Boss SL-2 Slicer effect pedal.
+This repository contains a work-in-progress patch builder/customizer for the Boss SL-2 Slicer effect pedal.

 ## What works
 - Skeleton functionality for reading a `.tsl` live set file, converting to Python objects, and writing back to `.tsl`.